milosmns/milosmns.github.io/_posts/op-ed/2020-03-23-Preparing-Mac-Engineering.md

 *My TouchBar, disabled*
 {: refdef}

 Another example -- I'm very used to Linux/Windows modifier keys (Ctrl, Alt, Super).
-It has always been just easier to continue with whatever I was used to... especially knowing that Apple isn't forcing their opinion on this -- macOS allows you to easily swap all modifiers, even Caps Lock.
+It has always been just easier to continue with whatever I was used to… especially knowing that Apple isn't forcing their opinion on this -- macOS allows you to easily swap all modifiers, even Caps Lock.
 It's done through **System Preferences** → **Keyboard** → **Modifier Keys**.

 {:refdef: style="text-align: center;"}
 ![Modifier Keys](/images/posts/mac-setup-modifiers.png)